Rajsnehil/Rajsnehil/README.md

-- 👋 Hi, I’m Snehil Raj
-- 👀 I’m interested in learning new things.
-- 🌱 I’m working as software developer.
-- 📫 You can reach me at - snehil.raj@coloredcow.in

 <!---
 Rajsnehil/Rajsnehil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.